OpenNebula/docs/source/deployment/vmware_infrastructure_setup/networking_setup.rst

 - Traffic Shaping policies to control the bandwidth and burst size on a port group are disabled.
 You can still set QoS for each NIC in the template.
 - Physical NICs.
 The physical NICs used as uplinks are bridged in a bond bridge with teaming capabilities.

-Distributed port groups created by OpenNebula has the following settings:
+Distributed port groups created by OpenNebula have the following settings:

 - Number of ports is set to Elastic.
 According to VMWare's documentation, the Elastic mode is used to ensure efficient use of resources on ESXi hosts where the ports of virtual switches are dynamically scaled up and down.
 The default port number for distributed switches is 8.
 - Static binding.
 When you connect a virtual machine to a distributed port group, a port is immediately assigned and reserved for it, guaranteeing connectivity at all times.
 The port is disconnected only when the virtual machine is removed from the port group.